mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 });
 ```

 It's quiescence detection again, expressed as "the request queue reported empty."
-The `done` callback per item is also what gates concurrency — the classic Node async-queue idiom.
+The `done` callback per item is also what gates concurrency, the classic Node async-queue idiom.

 ### Where the tradeoffs are

-- **Most "good web citizen" of the bunch.** robots.txt is honored (`getRobotsTxt`, `isAllowed`), `rel=nofollow` is respected, and `rateLimit` + `maxSockets` are first-class.
+- It's the best web citizen of the bunch. robots.txt is honored (`getRobotsTxt`, `isAllowed`), `rel=nofollow` is respected, and `rateLimit` plus `maxSockets` are first-class.
 This is a crawler that's polite by default.
-- **Event cascades are powerful but fiddly.** Termination is spread across half a dozen event handlers and two nested queues.
+- Event cascades are powerful but fiddly.
+Termination is spread across half a dozen event handlers and two nested queues.
 It works, but the control flow is much harder to follow than `await queue.onIdle()`.
-This is the JS cousin of the "leaky abstraction" problem I described — recursion-awareness ends up sprinkled across many handlers.
+This is the JS cousin of the "leaky abstraction" problem I described, where recursion-awareness ends up sprinkled across many handlers.
-- **Single-threaded, same ceiling as linkinator**, plus the in-memory `URLCache` per site.
+- It's single-threaded, the same ceiling as linkinator, plus the in-memory `URLCache` per site.
-- **Maturity vs momentum:** very widely used (it powers a lot of tooling), but development has slowed.
-Still, the architecture is sound and worth studying.
+- On maturity versus momentum, it's very widely used (it powers a lot of tooling), but development has slowed.
+The architecture is still sound and worth studying.

 {% info(title="Takeaways: broken-link-checker") %}

-- **Termination is a cascade of queue-drain events**, not a counter — the same quiescence idea wearing a different hat.
+- Termination is a cascade of queue-drain events, not a counter, the same quiescence idea wearing a different hat.
-- **Politeness is built in.** robots.txt + `rateLimit` + `maxSockets` make it the most server-friendly recursive checker by default.
+- Politeness is built in. robots.txt, `rateLimit`, and `maxSockets` make it the most server-friendly recursive checker by default.
-- **Event-driven control flow is the cost.** Distributing recursion logic across many handlers is exactly the kind of spread-out complexity that makes the feature hard to reason about.
+- Event-driven control flow is the cost.
+Distributing recursion logic across many handlers is exactly the kind of spread-out complexity that makes the feature hard to reason about.

 {% end %}